tripal/tripal_doc/docs/site_building/module_usage/tripal_file/install.rst

 The Tripal File module is one of the core Tripal modules, so will be available on any Tripal site, it simply needs to be enabled.

-The module will create two new content types: `File` and `License`.
+When this module is enabled, it will create two new content types: `File` and `License`.
 It will also create a variety of tables in your Chado database for associating files to other content types.